 Most shared hosting plans will require you to choose a content management system (CMS) such as WordPress to build your website with.

 Managed WordPress hosting is a specialized web hosting service that handles all of your WordPress updates for you, allowing you to focus on creating content.
 This is a great solution for business owners who don’t want to worry about the technical side of things.

 The great thing about WordPress hosting is that it doesn’t have to be more expensive than regular shared hosting.
-In fact, the cost of WordPress hosting from hosts such as Dreamhost and Bluehost is the exact same as the cost of regular shared hosting.
+In fact, the cost of WordPress hosting from hosts such as WP Bolt is the exact same as the cost of regular shared hosting.

 What Is a Domain Name?

 The next thing to understand in the discussion of websites vs domain names is what a domain name does.

 A domain name is like an address for your website, and it appears in the small text bar at the top of your browser.

 The domain is what your visitors use to access your site, but this isn’t what their computer sees.
 Instead, their computer sees an IP address, which looks something like this: